alpas/alpasdev/src/main/resources/docs/validation.md

 <a name="failing-fast"></a>
 #### [Failing Fast](#failing-fast)

-Sometimes you may wish to not continue with the validation after the first validation fails.
+Sometimes you may wish to not continue with the validation after the first validation fails i.e.—bail on the first error.
 To achieve this, set `failfast` to `true` when applying your rules.

 <span class="line-numbers" data-start="15">